On the number of vertices of projective polytopes: Minimal Radon partitions

-Note that $X$ will have the maximum number of induced partitions for a set of its size if and only if $X'$ is in the projective class of a neighbourly polytope.
-This will not be the case in general.
-Thus we argue that we can have some set, $X,$ that will be in the projective class of a set of points, $X',$ that cannot be made convex by any projective transformation.
+By combining Remark \ref{rem:Gale}(b) and Remark \ref{rem:Radon} we have that $X$ can have a partition that attains the maximum number of induced Radon partitions for a set of size $n$ if and only if $X'$ is in the projective class of a neighbourly polytope.